Synida/hunspell-php-wrapper/README.md

 otherwise the thread number will be set to 1.

 You may install your own dictionaries for the hunspell.

+### Performance information
+With single threaded mode, the processing time for hunspell might take around 30sec - the default php request timout limit in the config - for around 15-16k words long text with the 91% typing accuracy rate.

+With multithreading mode, doubling the CPU count will result in a bit less then double processing time as well, so the more CPU your environment has, the faster the processing will be.

 ## Spellchecker